cmars/juju-charm-prometheus-relay/README.md

 The relation data between myapp and nginx are relayed to each other through changes in etcd, which is polled by the relay.

+The relay charm itself is quite small, just a `layer.yaml` and `metadata.yaml`, so it's easy to make one for each logical cross-model relation boundary in your multi-model deployment.
+Just give each one a distinct relay name.

 # Requirements